-& Specialist Decorative Finishes
+Specialist Decorative Finishes Edinburgh

-Our work spans Venetian plastering, polished plaster, microcement, limewash, gilding and specialist graining — each applied by experienced craftsmen using traditional materials and refined technique.
+Venetian plastering, polished plaster, microcement, limewash, gilding and specialist graining — each applied by experienced craftsmen using traditional materials and refined technique.

 CONTACT OUR TEAM

-The Craft of Specialist Decorative Finishes
+Our Specialist Decorative Finishes

-Venetian Plastering
+Venetian Plastering Edinburgh

 Venetian plastering is a traditional craft using natural lime-based plasters to create finishes with depth, movement and a distinctive tactile quality.
+Applied in fine layers and worked by hand,

-Applied in fine layers and worked by hand, Venetian plaster can be tailored to suit a wide range of interiors — from softly textured, understated surfaces to highly polished finishes that echo natural stone or marble.
+Venetian plaster can be tailored to suit a wide range of Edinburgh interiors — from softly textured, understated surfaces to highly polished finishes that echo natural stone or marble.

 These finishes are particularly well suited to: